rugk/xenforo-threema-gateway/doc/wiki/FAQ.md

 However 2FA verification with Threema is nearly as secure as the [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) verification (that's how the app verification is called), but it may be much more convenient and the user can choose from several 2FA methods.
 Additionally it is always good to have a second 2FA method activated as a backup.

+### Is this compatible to XenForo v2?

+We will see.
+Currently I could not test it.

 ## Using Two-factor-authentication